Jillian Schwartz: Move to Israel

 She competed at the 2009 Maccabiah Games in Israel and won the pole vault gold medal for the United States.
 Officials approached her about a possible move to compete for Israel and she agreed, seeing it as a better chance to participate at the 2012 London Olympics given the strong competition for a place in the United States.

 She gained Israeli citizenship and switched nationality in preparation for the 2010 season.
 She set an Israeli record mark of 4.60 m indoors in Jonesboro in May 2010 and then set an outdoor record of 4.60 m to win at the Adidas Grand Prix Diamond League meet.
 She won her first national title at the Israeli Athletics Championships in June.
 Other performances that year included at win at the Vardinoyiannia and runner-up at the London Grand Prix Diamond League.

 In the 2011 season she cleared 4.50 m early in the season and won at the 2011 European Team Championships 3rd League, but she did not reach higher as the year progressed, finishing second at the national championships and being eliminated in qualifying at the 2011 World Championships in Athletics.
 She opened 2012 with a win at the U.S. Open Track and Field in January in a season's best of 4.52 m.
 Again her early performances remained the best of the year, as she finished eleventh at both the 2012 IAAF World Indoor Championships and 2012 European Athletics Championships.
 She did, however, manage to win her second national title and make her Olympic debut for Israel at the 2012 London Games, competing in qualifying only.
 She retired from the sport after the Olympics.

+During the 2024 Summer Olympics, Schwartz, now going by Jillian Dickinson and living in Westmoreland County, Pennsylvania, spoke to WPXI about how she would follow Bridget Williams' performance.